pimoroni/weatherhat-python/README.md

 ./install.sh --unstable
 ```

-## Install stable library using PyPi
+## Install stable library from PyPi and configure manually

+* `python3 -m venv --system-site-packages $HOME/.virtualenvs/pimoroni`
-* Just run `pip3 install weatherhat`
+* `python3 pip3 install weatherhat`

-In some cases you may need to use `sudo` or install pip with: `sudo apt install python3-pip`.
+In some cases you may need to us `sudo` or install pip with: `sudo apt install python3-pip`.

-Note that in recent versions of Raspberry Pi OS, Python packages must be installed into a [virtual environment](https://www.raspberrypi.com/documentation/computers/os.html#install-python-libraries-using-pip).

-You will also need to manually install pre-requisites and download the examples.
+This will not make any configuration changes, so you may also need to enable:

-### Pre-requisites

-You must enable:

 * i2c: `sudo raspi-config nonint do_i2c 0`
 * spi: `sudo raspi-config nonint do_spi 0`

 You can optionally run `sudo raspi-config` or the graphical Raspberry Pi Configuration UI to enable interfaces.

-Some of the examples use additional libraries.
+Some of the examples have additional dependencies.
 You can install them with:

 ```bash
 pip3 install fonts font-manrope pyyaml adafruit-io numpy pillow